Mesopotamia: Kings

 The Mesopotamians believed their kings and queens were descended from the city gods, but, unlike the ancient Egyptians, they never believed their kings were real gods.
 Most kings named themselves "king of the universe" or "great king".
 Another common name was "shepherd", as kings had to look after their people.

 Power

 When Assyria grew into an empire, it was divided into smaller parts, called provinces.
 Each of these were named after their main cities, like Nineveh, Samaria, Damascus, and Arpad.
-They all had their own governor who had to make sure everyone paid their taxes.
-Governors also had to call up soldiers to war and supply workers when a temple was built.
-He was also responsible for enforcing the laws.
+They all had their own governor, who had to make sure everyone paid their taxes.
+Governors had to call up soldiers to war and supply workers when a temple was built.
+He was responsible for enforcing the laws.
 In this way, it was easier to keep control of a large empire.

 Although Babylon was quite a small state in Sumer, it grew tremendously throughout the time of Hammurabi's rule.
-He was known as "the lawmaker" and created the Code of Hammurabi, and soon Babylon became one of the main cities in Mesopotamia.
+He was known as "the lawmaker" and created the Code of Hammurabi.
+Soon Babylon became one of the main cities in Mesopotamia.
 It was later called Babylonia, which meant "the gateway of the gods."
-It also became one of history's greatest centers of learning.
+It became one of history's greatest centers of learning.